pinellolab/haystack_bio/README.md

 **Apple OSX**

-To install haystack-bio on OSX you need the _Command Line Tools_ (usually shipped with Xcode).
+To install haystack on OSX you need the _Command Line Tools_ (usually shipped with Xcode).
 If you don't have them you can download from here: https://developer.apple.com/downloads/index.action